 The Importance of Your Participation

-WHO should take this survey;
+WHO should take this survey

-First things first, EVERY structural engineer is invited to participate regardless of race, gender, age or job title.
+EVERY structural engineer is invited to participate regardless of race, gender, age or job title.
 The SE3 mission applies to every structural engineer.
 Survey demographics as of the beginning of May show that 72% of respondents are male and 25% are female; roughly 79% are white Caucasian, 11% are Asian, and 5.5% are Hispanic; and the average age of a respondent is 39.5 years old with a median age of 36.

 Graphic of Preliminary 2020 Survey Data

-Secondly, as a structural engineer you are part of a larger community and this is an opportunity to have your voice heard.
+As a structural engineer you are part of a larger community and this is an opportunity to have your voice heard.
 Ever wonder if the conversations you're having with your coworkers are common among other engineers?
 Preliminary results of the survey suggest that respondents believe the top two (2) challenges facing the profession are inadequate compensation relative to similar professions and retention of engineers due to stress and burnout.
 Since the survey covers a wide breadth of topics related to career satisfaction, individuals who complete the survey may also gain a deeper awareness of their values and priorities.
 Introspection may influence positive changes in life choices, career decisions, workplace culture and leadership dynamics.